davinche/centralize/README.md

 ## Interceptors

-Interceptors allow you to intercept a message and mutate it before passing it down the stream.
+Interceptors gives you the opportunity to change a message before it is passed down the stream.

 An interceptor must either return a message, or `null` to stop the message from propogating further.